-In October 2022, AAHC received 16 new voucher increments from HUD.
+AAHC received 22 new voucher increments from HUD; 16 in October 2022, and 6 in August 2023.
 Due to a competitive rental market around the country, it's increasingly becoming necessary to help families lease units.
 As a result, HUD revisited its current guidance on the eligible uses of administrative fees allowing PHA's to expanding such activities to cover costs that encourage housing stability for participants.
 To ensure success, AAHC administers funds directly to our partners that provide services to participating families that fit their specific needs.